e-matteson/keypad/README.md

         ),
     });

-    // Create a 2d array of virtual `KeyboardInput` pins, each representing 1 key in the
+    // Create a 2d array of virtual `KeyboardInput` pins, each
-    // matrix.
-They implement the `InputPin` trait and can (mostly) be used
+    // representing 1 key in the matrix.
+They implement the
+    // `InputPin` trait and can be used like other embedded-hal
-    // just like any other embedded-hal input pins. let keys = keypad.decompose();
+    // input pins.
+    let keys = keypad.decompose();

     let first_key = &keys[0][0];
     println!("Is first key pressed? {}\n", first_key.is_low());

-    // Print a table of which keys are pressed.
+    // Print a table showing whether each keys is pressed.

     for (row_index, row) in keys.iter().enumerate() {
         print!("row {}: ", row_index);